 A broad range of factors will affect the value of your personal injury claim.
-It is impossible for a lawyer to promise a value for which your claim will resolve.
 In fact, the value of your claim may not be clear right after the accident.
 It may take time for doctors to evaluate the true extent of your injuries and your prognosis for recovery, which is necessary to determine an accurate valuation of your claim.

 A lawyer will discuss some of the other factors that can affect case value below.
-If you would like to go over the value of your case, contact an experienced injury lawyer immediately.
+If you would like to go over the value of your case, contact an Ontario injury lawyer immediately.

 Valuing a Personal Injury Claim